 During her time with the U.S. Senate, she worked on passage of the Music Modernization Act and has done considerable work on rulemaking for the implementation of the Music Licensing Collective (MLC) created under the Act.
 Lauren also fought for artists in federal COVID-19 relief packages, assisting with the passage of provision for Mixed Earner Unemployment Compensation (MEUC) and SBA’s Shuttered Venue Operating Grants (SVOG).

 Previously, Lauren was an associate with Barnes & Thornburg until 2021, working on government services and entertainment matters.
 She is skilled in the areas of budget, finance, banking, fundraising, and election campaigns.
 She rejoined the firm in 2023 after serving as a senior director and assistant general counsel for a software development company.

-Lauren is not regularly admitted to practice law in the local courts of the District of Columbia and is working under the supervision of a member of the D.C.
-Bar pending her admission.
+Lauren is not regularly admitted to practice in the local courts of California.

 Board member, Songwriters of North America

 Member, Black Music Action Coalition Executive Leadership Committee